yash-tatvic/amplitude-dev-center/docs/data/sources/google-ads.md

 ### Considerations

-- This source only imports **metrics data** from Google Ads.
-Hence, you can not import other types of data (e.g., experiments).
+- This source imports **metrics data** from Google Ads.
+It doesn't import other types of data, like experiments.
-- Amplitude's Google Ads integration imports data from Google Ads **once a day**, so you will always see your Daily Ad Metrics populated at a certain time.
-You can check the time of the next sync in the settings.
+- Amplitude's Google Ads integration imports data from Google Ads **once a day**, so your Daily Ad Metrics populates all at once.
+Check the time of the next sync in the settings.
-- The advertising data you import will be associated with the new Amplitude event called `Daily Ad Metrics` with several event properties, such as `Ad Impressions`, `Ad Clicks`, `Ad Group ID`, etc. For more information, see [Ad-Network Integrations in Amplitude](https://amplitude.com/blog/ad-network-integration)
+- The advertising data you import is associated with a new Amplitude event called `Daily Ad Metrics`.
+This event has several event properties, like `Ad Impressions`, `Ad Clicks`, and `Ad Group ID`.
+For more information, see [Ad-Network Integrations in Amplitude](https://amplitude.com/blog/ad-network-integration)
-- Google Ads import pulls in data and clicks on a **per-ad** level.
-Hence, the advertising metrics and properties are not tied to users and can only be displayed along with the `Display Ad Metrics` event.
+- Google Ads import pulls data and clicks on a **per-ad** level.
+The advertising metrics and properties aren't tied to users and display along with the `Display Ad Metrics` event.
 Therefore, `Daily Ads Metric` events might be the only event showing up in your users' event stream.

 ### Amplitude setup